Yahx3/P2-Survey-Form/README.md

 This is my second webpage.
 It's created as part of the freecodecamp curriculum.
-View my [final project on codepen](), or using the files in this repo.
+View my [final project on codepen](https://codepen.io/yahx/full/vYxogXj), or using the files in this repo.

+Here are somethings I am aware I should have incorporated, but did not:
+- Responsive design for mobile and other devices
+- Fallback support for different browsers

+Note that in the codepen link, the background image may fail to load.
+This issue is unique to codepen.
+For that reason, it is recommended to download the files and open the html.

 Below are the instructions provided:
 # Responsive Web Design Projects - Build a Survey Form